 Help businesses, governments, not-for-profits, and individuals make critical future decisions.

 UNSW Business School is ranked #1 worldwide in risk management, insurance, and actuarial research.
+The School of Risk & Actuarial Studies at UNSW is recognised as a global leader for offering innovative actuarial programs, combining actuarial science, data analytics and computer science, including artificial inteligence.
 Join the highest-achieving alumni and learn from world-leading academic staff and industry leaders.

 Career options include:

 Gain research experience and enhance your career prospects with an honours degree.
 These programs are designed to connect your undergraduate study with supervised independent research.
 An honours degree also provides a pathway into further study, such as a Masters by Research or PhD.
 You can take honours as a stand-alone degree or as part of an embedded honours program.

 "Being able to model and analyse data is such a diverse tool and these skills can be transferred from predicting customer behaviour all the way to modelling the movement of participants in a welfare system.”

 Actuaries evaluate risk and opportunity.
 They apply a combination of financial, economic, and data science approaches to solve a wide range of business and societal problems.
 With their mastery of data, risk and complex mathematical models, the actuarial profession is at the forefront of innovation in the fast-evolving landscape of data science and analytics.
 Their ability to harvest insights from data, combined with their commercial acumen and deep-rooted professional integrity, empowers actuaries to help organisations, governments, and communities achieve maximum impact from data, develop solutions that drive positive change, and use data for good.